WooCommerce vs Magento vs Prestashop vs OpenCart: Best Ecommerce Platforms

 Gartner forecasts that by 2019, 40% of B2B digital commerce sites will use price optimization algorithms to deliver dynamic product pricing.
 The trends further predict the need to standardize the approach to mobile payments to smoothen the buying process.
 Thus, making it faster, secure and simpler while enabling the revenue generated via mobile payments to cross $1 trillion in 2019.

 Without a doubt, with the rapid growth of internet users making online purchases e-businesses will need robust, reliable and easy-to-manage CMS platforms.
-So, let’s get to know the best CMS platforms of 2019 for your digital business.
+So, let’s get to know the best CMS platforms for your digital business.

 WooCommerce (Self-hosted CMS)